sovervo/jsgamelauncher/docs/developing-games.md

 - The AI will update the javascript files with the code you need to make the game.
 - Play your new game!

+## Running the game on a retro gaming device
+- Make sure you've followed the jsgamelauncher [installation instructions](https://github.com/monteslu/jsgamelauncher/blob/main/README.md#Installing).
+- Make sure you've named your game folder something that isn't already a game on the device.
+- Update the `package.json` with your game name.
+- Make sure you have a &lt;my-game-name&gt;.jsg file in the root of your game folder.
+- Copy the game folder to the `roms/jsgames` folder on your device.
+- Optional: If you have any npm dependencies, you may need to run `npm install` on the device.
+You'll need to [ssh](https://en.wikipedia.org/wiki/Secure_Shell) into the device and run the commands there in the game folder.
+- In the EmulationStation menu, navigate Game Settings menu and update the games list.
+- Play your game!

 Contributions and feedback are welcome!